 - The Iron Dream (1972).
 Alternately chilling and darkly funny.
 The premise is that Hitler emigrated to the U.S. in the 1920s, became a science fiction illustrator, and wrote a single novel: The Iron Dream.
 The bulk of Spinrad’s book is comprised of the “manuscript” of that “novel.”
 An excellent illustration of the ugliness of the authoritarian psyche.

-Many of Spinrad’s other antiauthoritarian sci-fi novels, such as Greenhouse Summer (1999) and He Walked Among Us (2009), are also worth reading.
+Many of Spinrad’s other antiauthoritarian sci-fi novels, such as Greenhouse Summer (1999) and He Walked Among Us (2009), both of which concern the ecological crisis, are also worth reading.
 Getting somewhat away from sci-fi, Mind Game (1980) is Spinrad’s insightful treatment of a barely disguised Church of Scientology, and probably the best novel about cults ever written.
-It took guts to write that book.

 - Singularity Sky (2003) Not anarchist but antiauthoritarian.